bkeroack/elita/doc/app.rst

       The build object must created first (via PUT; see above) before data can be uploaded to it.

    ..
 NOTE::
-      If indirect_url is specified it will always be used, even if the form parameter *file* is also provided in the same request.
+      If indirect_url is specified it will always be used, even if the form parameter *build* is also provided in the same request.

    **Example request (direct)**:

    .. sourcecode:: http

-      $ curl -XPOST '/app/widgetmakers/builds/1-master?file_type=zip' -F "file=@/home/user/build.zip"
+      $ curl -XPOST '/app/widgetmakers/builds/1-master?file_type=zip' -F "build=@/home/user/build.zip"

    **Example request (indirect)**: